Russian PSO-1 sniper scope Прицел снайперский оптический ПСО-1

 The PSO-1M2 provided with the US imported Tiger is unique in that it is made by Zenit-Belomo in Belarus but is not designated a POSP.
 It has the military range-finding reticle calibrated to a man-sized target of 1.7 meters (about 5 feet 7 inches).
 Current military scopes are prohibited from export from Russia because they are considered regulated military goods.
 Belomo does not have such a restriction and exports scopes and optical sights with military reticles.

 When the first batch of Russian NPZ manufactured scopes were imported to the US in the late 1990's, they had government-mandated commercial reticles which consisted of either a standard "German #1" T reticle cross hair or a width-based choke style range finder reticle used to hunt large game.

 The original Russian RTS-63 battery is a 2.5 volt type that is almost impossible to find.
-Newer PSO scopes use either a 1.5 volt AA battery with an adapter (and matching 1.5 volt bulb) or a plastic spacer that fits inside the battery compartment that allows the use of more common button cell batteries.
-The batteries used in the newer scopes are two 1.5 volt Duracell D357/D303 in the plastic spacer along with a 3 volt LED bulb.
+Newer PSO scopes use either a 1.5 volt AA battery with an adapter (and matching 1.5 volt АГИ-18 LED bulb) or a plastic spacer that fits inside the battery compartment that allows the use of two common 1.5v Duracell D357/D303 button cell batteries along with a 3 volt LED bulb.

 Russian older 2.5 volt light bulb.

 Early Russian military PSO-1 scope on a Chinese NDM-86.
 This scope still features the infra-red detector.
 The IR switch can be seen on the side of the scope just in front of the elevation turret.